GoogleCloudPlatform/spinnaker-for-gcp/ci/JENKINS.md

 ## Dependencies

-There are several dependencies that must be installed to the Jenkins server before it can be used to install Spinnaker for GCP.
+There are several dependencies that must be available to the Jenkins server before it can be used to install Spinnaker for GCP.

 ### Google Cloud SDK